pasmi369/Heart_Analysis_Detection_Project/README.md

 ## Data Cleansing in ETL Tools

- - This project will be an introduction ot the EXTRACT, TRANSFORM, and LOAD process
+ - This project will be an introduction ot the EXTRACT, TRANSFORM, and LOAD process.

  - Using the ETL process to clean data.
-The ETL function created collects and cleans cardio data.
+The ETL function will be created to collect and cleans cardio data.

- - Pandas will be used to clean the data and perform an exploratory analysis.
+ - Pandas will be used to clean the data and perform exploratory analysis.

 ## Database

- - PostgreSQL

- -  Amazon RDS (Relational Database Service) web service
+ - PostgreSQL is the database we will intend to use, and we will integrate Amazon RDS (Relational Database Service) web service , Heart Dataset , Sample Dataset

- - Heart Dataset

- - Sample Dataset

- - Database instance

- - Amazon RDS PostgreSQL DB instance
+ Database instance , Amazon RDS PostgreSQL DB instance to display the data.

 ## Machine Learning